unifiedjs/unifiedjs.github.io/doc/learn/create-an-editor.md

 your leisure.
 This guide will wait!

-To summarise what all these things in the code mean:
+To summarize what all these things in the code mean:

 *   `h` creates “virtual” nodes
 *   `createElement` turns them into DOM nodes